microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/application-delete-tokenissuancepolicies.md

 ## <a name="response"></a>Resposta

-Quando é bem-sucedido, este método retorna um código de resposta `204 No Content`.
+Se bem sucedido, este método retorna um código de resposta `204 No Content`.

 ## <a name="examples"></a>Exemplos